Author : Marketing Team | Follow us on LinkedIn:

 When users have multiple accounts and devices, they get fed-up of remembering passwords for all those accounts which leads them to note down their passwords or use the same one for all accounts face big security issues.

-The increased convenience and security provided by biometrics led to its increased adoption by banks for identity management.
+The increased convenience and security provided by biometrics led to its increased adoption by banks for the identity management system.
 It eliminates all password management costs and allows centralized management of customer’s credentials and access rights and reduce database normalization and maintenance cost.